terminalcloud/apps/docs/dotclear.md

 ## Usage

-Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).
+Just spin up a new Terminal based on this snapshot how a basic blog looks like.

+Access the blog admin section by clicking to [here](http://terminalservername/admin) and login with the credentials provided (see below).

 ### Credentials